 These small changes (when applied daily) will start building new neural pathways in your brain, until in the end they become habit.

-Change one small thing each week as per example, and just think how quickly this will set you on the path for LIFELONG changes.
-Which is ultimately what you need to aim for if you want increased vitality, a stronger immune system, and a longer, happier life.
+Change one small thing each week as per example, and just think how quickly this will set you on the path for LIFE-LONG changes.
+Life-long changes are ultimately what you need to aim for if you want increased vitality, a stronger immune system, and a longer, happier life.
 Well worth the effort it right?

 If you were to give up the animal products and begin your plant based journey today, you would find immense health benefits.
 These may include:-